TimberCreekComputerScience/getting-to-know-github-priswasu/README.md

 Grade 12

-I love to SLEEP
+I love to SLEEP!

 ## What is the read me all about?

 The read me is about my project.
-My project goal is
+My project goal is to create new codes.